luin/colortype/README.md

 ### WP3 .4 Compatible

-**Colortype** is a clean and minimal Wordpress theme especially for personal use.
+**Colortype** is a clean and minimal WordPress theme especially for personal use.
 It has a responsive ability.
 Moreover, it comes with tons of features.
 Including theme options, unlimited color, ‘about me’ widget, social service icons, avatar and a twitter widget.